 Every time the hunter/gatherer returns with a choice catch, the pair go into a sort of

+a factor.
 Experience has taught me to keep a certain minimum distance.
-Occasionally I would

 That this mating pair ever became successful breeders must be doubted, given the public beach goings-on during the busy spring season.
 Again: one single playful dog, off its

 leash, can mess up the results of a reproductive cycle.
 So can a careless footstep.

 Because Least Terns are not (yet) on a list of endangered species (threatened in